 We worship God when we allow ourselves to be forgotten and all praises, honors, and accolades given to the only One worthy of the hosannas.

-How about it friends?
+How about it friend?
 Are you giving God colt-like worship?
 The Lord certainly has need of you.
 Remember, He alone deserves every “Hosanna!”
 Together, during this Passion Week, let’s worship Him, Christ the Lord.